Effective Date: March 22, 2023

 Your rights.
 European data protection laws give you certain rights regarding your personal information.
 If you are located in Europe, you may ask us to take the following actions in relation to your personal information that we hold:

-You may submit these requests by email to email@example.com or our postal address provided under How to contact us.
+You may submit these requests by email to email@example.com or our postal address provided in section 12.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
 If you would like to submit a complaint about our use of your personal information or our response to your requests regarding your personal information, you may contact us or submit a complaint to the data protection regulator in your jurisdiction.
-You can find your data protection regulator here.
+You can find your data protection regulator at: https://edpb.europa.eu/about-edpb/about-edpb/members_en.

 Cross-border data transfer.
 We may share your personal information with third parties who are based outside Europe.
 In such circumstances, those parties’ processing of your personal information will involve a transfer your personal information outside of Europe.